 January 21st 1911 - April 16th 1994

-Image copyright: Psychic News
+Image copyright: Psychic News.
+Used with permission.

 "I think I can safely say I am the most tested Medium this country has ever produced...

 I have been boxed up, tied up, sealed up, gagged, bound and held